 3. I Did Not Use Enough Water

 I was supposed to use 5 cups of water for 1 cup of dry beans that I used.
-But at the time of crushing the beans, I miscounted and did not use an adequate amount of water.
-That resulted in a thicker slurry which was harder to squeeze and therefore resulted in a lesser quantity of milk.
+But when crushing the beans, I miscounted and did not use an adequate amount of water.
+That resulted in a thicker slurry that was harder to squeeze and resulted in a lesser quantity of milk.
 That also meant that more milk was left in the okara that was not desirable.

-Now whenever I make soy milk I carefully use a total of 5 cups of water for every 1 cup of dry beans.
+Now, whenever I make soy milk, I carefully use 5 cups of water for every 1 cup of dry beans.

 4. I Did Not Boil The Slurry

-Later I used that raw okara to make falafel which tasted ok but my stomach had to struggle to digest them.
+Later I used that raw okara to make falafel, which tasted ok, but my stomach struggled to digest them.

-Because I read it in some article, I bought a piece of cheese cloth for squeezing the milk out of the slurry.
+Because I read it in some article, I bought a piece of cheesecloth for squeezing the milk out of the slurry.
 It was messy and a difficult process.
-Later I realized that the same job becomes a lot easier if a nut milk bag is used instead of cheese cloth.
-I corrected that mistake by throwing away the cheese cloth and buying a nut milk bag from Amazon.
+Later I realized that the same job becomes easier if a nut milk bag is used instead of a cheesecloth.
+I corrected that mistake by throwing away the cheesecloth and buying a nut milk bag online.